tradingstrategy-ai/trading-strategy/docs/source/programming/token-tax.rst

 Token tax and deflationary tokens
 =================================

-A "token" tax is often used term to describe deflationary tokens.
+A "token" tax is often used term to describe tokens with transfer fees that cause deflation or redistribute trade profits to the protocol development:
-Deflationary tokens have a transfer fee feature:

-- Each time a token is transferred, some of the transferred amount is burned, redirected or otherwise taxed.
+- Each time a token is transferred, some of the transferred amounts are burned, redirected to a development fund or otherwise "taxed".

 - Token tax is usually paid by the holder who initiates the transfer.
 The tax is taken from the sent amount during the transfer: initiated transfer amount > received transfer amount.

 - Token tax usually reduces the token supply, thus creating deflationary tokens.

-- Token tax can redirect some of transfer and trading fees to the development fund and grants of the protocol, to guarantee sustainable protocol development.
+- Token tax can redirect some of the transfer and trading fees to the development fund and grants of the protocol to guarantee sustainable protocol development.

 - The token tax term is not used for the native gas token on a blockchain, like Ether (ETH) on Ethereum, where any transfer fee is considered to be a natural part of the core protocol.